Your rights if your easyJet Gatwick flight this summer is cancelled

 As The Independent has reported, the pan-European air traffic management body, Eurocontrol, is warning of high overload at a number of area control centres during the peak summer months.

-The challenges are intensified by the war in Ukraine, which has closed a large amount of airspace in eastern Europe and increased pressure on routes across the Balkans, and to and from Turkey.
+The challenges are intensified by the war in Ukraine, which has closed a large amount of airspace in eastern Europe and increased pressure on routes across the Balkans, affecting flights to popular airports in Greece and Turkey.

 To complicate an already difficult picture, some air traffic control strikes are threatened.

 In addition, Gatwick is the busiest single-runway airport in the world.
 With little slack in the system, arrival and departure delays can swiftly increase.